-It's a value that Google uses to determine how relevant the keywords, ads and landing pages are to a user's query.
+The Quality Score is a value that Google uses to determine how relevant the keywords, ads and landing pages are to a user's query.
 It influences the position at which an ad shows, and how much you are paying per-click.

-The QS Tracker records the QS on a daily basis, and it shows Quality Score at the account, campaign, ad group, and keyword level.
-The QS at the account, campaign and keyword level is weighted and is based on the number of impressions and traffic from Google Search on all devices.
+The QS Tracker records the QS on a daily basis, and shows Quality Score at the account, campaign, ad group, and keyword level.
+The QS at the account, campaign and keyword level is weighted and based on the number of impressions and traffic from Google Search on all devices.
 The higher the impressions, the more weight the keywords get.

 You can see the Quality Score at the account level to see how your account is performing.
 It is also possible to see a trend for the Quality Score over time and compare any two statistics in the same chart.
 You can choose from Avg.
 CPC, QS, Impressions, Clicks, CTR, Conversions, Cost per Conversion, Conversion Rate, and Avg.
 Position.

-It helps track your QS and prioritize the campaigns and ad groups that will most benefit from a Quality Score optimization.
+The QS Tracker helps track your QS and prioritize the campaigns and ad groups that will most benefit from a Quality Score optimization.
 It provides a list of ad groups that have a high cost and need to be optimized to improve QS.
 You can: